 1) To setup the R Script text editor go to File New File R Script.
 The text editor is where you should prepare your R script before running your commands in the console.
 The text editor also allows you to run multiple commands at the same time (as long as you highlight all the commands you want to run).

-2) To use the latest version of RBioplot we need to first install devtools this package contains some of the various dependencies that RBioplot needs to run.
+2) To use the latest version of RBioplot we need to first install devtools, this package contains some of the various dependencies that RBioplot needs to run.
 This is a one-time installation, to install ‘devtools’ rewrite the command below in the text editor.

 install.packages(“devtools”)

 *Note: You must be connected to the internet.
-You should rewrite all the commands written in this techbull and no just copy them into the text editor.
+You should rewrite all the commands written in this techbull and not just copy them into the text editor.
 Microsoft word has altered the formatting and syntax of these codes and if you copy/paste this into RStudio, your command will not run as R Script has unique quotation marks.
 If you copy/paste then make sure you rewrite your quotation marks.

 3) To run your R commands, you have two options: